Introduction:

 - Platinum (Pt): 333 +/- 32 ppm

-All test results reported on this blog are science-based, accurate and replicable.
-Testing on each component is done multiple times to confirm the results found before the results are reported.
-With Lead-free paints available to industry it is our opinion that there is no excuse for modern products to continue to be painted with high Lead paint (regardless of the application or intended functional use of that product.)
+All test results reported on this website are science-based, accurate, and replicable.
+Testing on each component is completed multiple times to confirm the results found before results are reported.
+With Lead-free paints available to industries, it is our opinion that there is no excuse for modern products to continue being painted with high-Lead paint (regardless of the application or intended functional use of that product).

 Some additional reading that may be of interest: